numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

-It is certainly possible to describe the coercion to and from Python objects using the general casting machinery, but the ``object`` dtype is special and important enough to handle by NumPy using the presented methods.
+It is certainly possible to describe the coercion to and from Python objects using the general casting machinery, but the ``object`` dtype is special and important enough to be handled by NumPy using the presented methods.

 **Further Issues and Discussion:** The ``__dtype_setitem__`` function currently duplicates